Ultimate Las Vegas Tipping Guide

 Of course, players and even many dealers would prefer that dealers keep their own tips—players because they want the ability to reward dealers directly who give good service and dealers (at least the good dealers) because they reap the rewards of the good service they give.
 Wishing aside, this situation isn't likely to change any time soon.

 All the etiquette guides say 10% at a buffet is standard.
 Frankly, that seems ridiculously high.
 A buffet server does nothing other than handle drinks and clear plates, so it seems they could easily serve 20 customers an hour.
-And if each tipped $1, that would be $20/hr. on top of their minimum wage.
-So $1 per person seems reasonable.
+And if each tipped $1, that would be $20/hr. on top of a minimum wage.
+So $1-2 per person seems reasonable.
 If a buffet server disagrees, they're welcome to write in to let me know what I'm missing.
 Caesars agrees with me that $1 is sufficient.

 Maids clean about 16 rooms per day.